 Thoroughly read the OPERATOR'S MANUAL before operating the genset.
-Safe operation and top performance can be obtained only when equipment is operated and maintained properly.
+Safe operation and top performance can only be attained when equipment is operated and maintained properly.

 The following symbols in this manual alert you to potential hazards to the operator, service person and equipment.